Optimal transfer of entanglement in oscillator chains in non-Markovian open systems: Homogeneous Linear Differential Equation for the Open-System CM

-which do not strictly follow the homogeneous differential equation form that the Krotov's method takes in.
-Nevertheless, we may pad a constant element \(\vec{\gamma}_1 = [\gamma, 1]\) which does follow a homogeneous equation
+which does not strictly follow the homogeneous differential equation form that Krotov's method takes.
+Nevertheless, we may pad a constant element \(\vec{\gamma}_1 = [\gamma, 1]\), which does follow a homogeneous equation

-\section{Control field update in non-Markovian open systems: O-operator contribution to the update equation}
+\section{Control Field Update in Non-Markovian Open Systems: O-Operator Contribution to the Update Equation}

-The Krotov's control update equation~\eqref{eq_ctrlup} requires the derivative of control function with respect to the effective Hamiltonian for Schr\"odinger-like equations.
-At first glance, given the dependence of the \(O\)-operator on the control field, there would be some complex contribution to the control field from the functional derivative of the \(O\)-operator with respect to the control fields.
-While the \(O\)-operator follows a non-linear differential equation, so analytical solutions or numerical derivative can be challenging, we can show that the contribution from the \(O\)-operators to the control update equation may be approximated omitted: take Eq.~\eqref{eq_dodt}, we have
+Krotov's control update Equation~\eqref{eq_ctrlup} requires the derivative of the control function with respect to the effective Hamiltonian for Schr\"odinger-like equations.
+At~first glance, given the dependence of the \(O\)-operator on the control field, there would be some complex contribution to the control field from the functional derivative of the \(O\)-operator with respect to the control fields.
+While the \(O\)-operator follows a non-linear differential equation, so analytical solutions or numerical derivative can be challenging, we can show that the contribution from the \(O\)-operators to the control update equation may be approximately omitted: taking Equation~\eqref{eq_dodt}, we have

-such that on a fine time grid, the derivative \(\partial/\partial c_i(t)\) on the right-hand side may be approximately omitted.
+such that on a fine time grid, the~derivative \(\partial/\partial c_i(t)\) on the right-hand side may be approximately~omitted.